arvigeus/AZ-204/Topics/Application Insights.md

 ## [Troubleshoot app performance by using Application Map](https://learn.microsoft.com/en-us/azure/azure-monitor/app/app-map?tabs=net)

-Application Map is an Azure tool that helps you find issues and understand your app's structure.
-It labels each part of your app as a "component" for easy performance review.
-Unlike external dependencies like SQL or Event Hubs, components can run on various servers and appear individually or as roles under one key (always visible, regardless of setup).
-The app map displays your entire app, updating component counts as needed.
-Clicking on a component provides performance and failure data.
-You can also customize how components are displayed by changing their "cloud role name."
+Application Map: find issues and understand app's structure.
+It labels each part as a "component".
+Components can run on various servers and appear individually or as roles under one key.
+The whole app is displayed.
+Components provide performance and failure data.
+Rename by changing "cloud role name".

 ## Monitor a local web API by using Application Insights